 “How can you like someone like him?
 He’s a Peeping Tom.”

 “He can be cool.
 One of the reasons I called you is to avoid going over to his house.
 There’s a whole gang of kids that hang out there every night.”

 “And get loaded, huh?
-You’re not smoking dope, Tim, I hope?”
+I hope you’re not smoking dope, Tim?”

 “Well, why do you think I called you.
 It’s too easy to just want to forget all my problems.”

 “Tim, these are our problems.
 You’ve been a great help with Lydia.
 We’re the old team again.
 I’ll do what I can to keep you from going downhill.
 You can always call me.”